google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/monetization-with-ads/optimize-ads.markdown

 ---

 <p class="intro">
-  Optimizing your ads and site is crucial when it comes to the success of your goals.
-Through optimization, you can help grow your ad revenue, improve usability of your site, get more traffic or accomplish any of your other goals.
+  Optimizing your ads is crucial to the success of your advertising goals.
+Through ad optimization, you can grow your ad revenue, improve your site's usability, and get more traffic.
 </p>

 Want to get better results with AdSense ads and make sure that you give your